0x09/resdet/README.md

 	all width        height
 	  512 (68.03%)     512 (67.83%)

+# API

+resdet can be used as a library by including [resdet.h](resdet.h) and linking with libresdet.
+Documentation is available in the [doc](doc) subdirectory.

 # FAQ
 This utility takes an image or frame of video which may have been upscaled and attempts to exactly identify the original resolution.